trickerer01/Ruxx/README.md

 Ruxx is a content downloader with a lot of filters for maximum search precision (and ugly GUI).
 Supported sites are on your right

 ### How to use
-- Python 3.7 or greater required.
-See `requirements.txt` for additional dependencies
 - \[Optional] Choose **Module** (website) to use.
 The icon in the bottom left corner will change accordingly
 - Fill the **Tags** field with tags you want to search for.
 For base and quick advanced info on tags check **Help -> Tags** section.
 [More info](#tags-syntax)
 - \[Optional] Configure **filters** to fine-tune your search.
 You can choose whether you want do download **videos**, **images** or **both**, add **post date** limits, number of **download threads**